Skip to content

 if agents:

-# Send to the best available agent (lowest load)
+# Send to best available agent (lowest load)

 await self._send_to_agent(message, agents[0].agent_id)